mokurin000/tg-url-anti-track/README.md

 ["domain2"]
 # request for those like 'm.tb.cn'
 action = "request"
-# Required when action is 'request', default will noop
+# Required, default will be no-op
 context_regex = "..."
 # Optional, default is "\1"
 context_expand = "..."
-# Optional, specify a general params for all matched urls from this short url
+# Optional, specify general params for all redirected urls from this short url
 r_params = ["id"]

 ["domain3"]